 If we do a direct comparison of BTC-USD on Coinbase vs. BTC-USDT on Binance, we see that the Binance pair has roughly 2-3x the volume.
 However, both volumes are quite high, and the markets are extremely liquid.

 Verdict: Want fiat-to-crypto trading liquidity?
 Stick with Coinbase.
 Looking to maximize crypto-to-crypto liquidity?
-Head over to Binance.
+Head over to Binance in long term.
 It’s that simple.

 How Is the User Experience?